 View the result

-Click the "Fetch new content" button in your your Paper Settings > Content tab to view the changes.
+Click the "Fetch new content" button in your your Paper Settings > Content tab (scroll to the bottom) to view the changes.

 Note however, that the "Fetch new content" button creates a new version of your paper.
 If you have made any editing changes (using the bookmarklet or deleting articles), these changes will be erased.